 I bloody love Christmas.
-If you follow me on instagram you are probably already aware of this as I have been flooding your feed for weeks now, but from the moment we pick our tree I declare the season of mince pies, cheeseboards and decedent feasting officially open for business.
+If you follow me on instagram you are probably already aware of this as I have been flooding your feed for weeks now.
+From the moment we pick our tree I declare the season of mince pies, cheeseboards and decedent feasting officially open for consumption.

 Sausage Roll Season